-Those of us who are immigrant and disabled (this includes mental distress) can still access care, support and accommodation in some circumstances.
+Those of us who are immigrant and disabled (by law this includes mental distress) can still access care, support and accommodation in some situations.

-Support from Social Services is not counted as a public fund, and can be provided to people who are barred from getting benefits under ‘no recourse to public funds’.
-Human rights law — which says that you should not be subjected to inhuman and degrading treatment — can cancel out where you are banned from receiving services.
+Support from Social Services is not counted as a public fund.
+It can be provided to people who are barred from getting benefits under ‘No Recourse to Public Funds’ (NRPF).
+Human rights law says that you should not be subjected to inhuman and degrading treatment.
+Human rights law can cancel out where you are banned from receiving services.
 We strongly recommend that you get a solicitor to help you secure these rights and as a protection for yourself.
 You can get Legal Aid regardless of your immigration status.
 Legal Aid is available for community care and homelessness.

 We have heard from women in our network that disabled people are being denied direct payments for their support, on the basis of their immigration status.
-According to the ‘No Recourse to Public Funds Network’ (an association of Councils that own up to their responsibility towards migrant people) immigration status should not be used to stop you from getting direct payments:
+According to the ‘No Recourse to Public Funds Network‘ (Council network which provides information on legal duties) immigration status should not be used to stop you from getting direct payments:

 4.2 Direct payments

 Any person requiring care may request that they are given a direct payment to arrange their own care and support.
 In such instances they would either use an agency or employ a carer directly.
 If they chose the latter option then they will need to register as an employer and must adhere to several requirements, including checking that the carer they employ has the right to work in the UK.

 The Care and Support (Direct Payments) Regulations 2014 do not prohibit a local authority from providing a person with NRPF with a direct payment.
 Where a person with NRPF requires a care package only, for example, because they are living with family, it may be appropriate to provide a direct payment in order for them to employ a carer or use an agency to obtain home care.
 However, when accommodation is being provided under the Care Act, the care package will usually be arranged by social services.